assimp/assimp-docs/source/usage/use_the_lib.rst

 Using custom IO logic with the C++ class interface
 --------------------------------------------------

-The assimp library needs to access files internally.
+The Assimp library needs to access files internally.
 This of course applies to the file you want to read, but also to additional files in the same folder for certain file formats.
 By default, standard C/C++ IO logic is used to access these files.
 If your application works in a special environment where custom logic is needed to access the specified files, you have to supply